 - Please name all acronyms that you know in the environmental field and explain what they are for.
-View Answer
+1 Answer

 The process took a day – interviewed at Caltrans in April 2012.

-I applied online and the process took 3 months – interviewed at Caltrans in March 2010.
+I applied online.
+The process took 3+ months – interviewed at Caltrans in January 2008.

 First online test, then on-site technical test and finally Board interview.

 - Ask for "real world" example for Environmental assessment.
 Answer Question

 Is this helpful?
 The community relies on everyone sharing – Add Anonymous Interview Review